wiwianquek/typeracingmouse/README.md

 # Typing Racing Mouse
 Welcome to the Typing Racing Mouse Game!
 Challenge yourself with dynamic typing test and not letting the cat reach the finish line first!

-![Figma Design]
-(<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FMEq6Phdkyy3dceOgdBrlEn%2FType-Racing-Mouse%3Ftype%3Dwhiteboard%26node-id%3D0%253A1%26t%3DZBKBAXBA1guzeqs7-1" allowfullscreen></iframe>)
+[Figma Design](https://www.figma.com/file/MEq6Phdkyy3dceOgdBrlEn/Type-Racing-Mouse?type=whiteboard&node-id=0%3A1&t=ZBKBAXBA1guzeqs7-1) - Check out my game design/logic here!

 ## Overview
 This game fetches random quotes from the Quotable API and tasks the player with typing out the quote as quickly and accurately as possible.
 With every correct quote typed, the player progresses to the next level.
 But there's a twist – a cat is chasing after you, and with each level, its speed increases.
 Can you type fast enough to outrun the cat and before the cat reaches the end first?

 ## Features
-Dynamic Quotes: Every level challenges you with a new random quote.
+- **Dynamic Quotes**: Every level challenges you with a new random quote.

 - **Level Progression**: As you advance through the levels, the challenge increases with the cat moving faster.